Altisource Asset Management (NYSEAMERICAN:AAMC) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report issued on Wednesday morning.
-The brokerage issued a hold rating on the asset manager’s stock.
+Analysts at StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued on Thursday.
+The brokerage set a “hold” rating on the asset manager’s stock.

 Altisource Asset Management Price Performance

-Several large investors have recently bought and sold shares of the stock.
-Accretive Wealth Partners LLC acquired a new stake in Altisource Asset Management during the 1st quarter worth about $182,000.
-Laurel Wealth Advisors Inc. increased its holdings in shares of Altisource Asset Management by 20.9% in the second quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock valued at $379,000 after purchasing an additional 6,380 shares during the period.
-Finally, Biltmore Family Office LLC purchased a new position in shares of Altisource Asset Management in the first quarter worth about $507,000.
-Hedge funds and other institutional investors own 15.87% of the company’s stock.
+Several institutional investors have recently bought and sold shares of AAMC.
+Accretive Wealth Partners LLC bought a new stake in Altisource Asset Management during the first quarter worth $182,000.
+Laurel Wealth Advisors Inc. boosted its position in Altisource Asset Management by 20.9% in the second quarter.
+Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after purchasing an additional 6,380 shares during the last quarter.
+Finally, Biltmore Family Office LLC purchased a new position in Altisource Asset Management in the first quarter worth $507,000.
+Institutional investors own 15.87% of the company’s stock.

 About Altisource Asset Management